-The Wye Marsh Nature Centre was opened in 1969 as a nature reserve operated by Environment Canada (EC).
+The Wye Marsh Nature Centre was opened in 1969 as a nature centre operated by Environment Canada (EC).

 In 1985, EC turned operations over to Friends of the Wye Marsh (FWM) and entered into a lease agreement between FWM and EC.
 FWM have operated the Wye Marsh Nature Centre since 1985 as a registered not-for-profit corporation.